rkyzk/ecopost/README.md

 2. “Search Stories” page didn’t get displayed.
 An error page appeared with the message “Reverse for 'post_detail' with arguments '('',)' not found.”<br><br>**Solution:** I was forgetting a slash at the end of the url in urls.py, so I changed the url from ‘search_story’ to ‘search_story/,’ and the issue was resolved.

 3. For "Delete Posts" Page, I first used LoginRequiredMixin and UserPassestestMixin in order to make sure the user is the author of the post and that the post hasn't been submitted.
-That resulted in an error, since the post was deleted before the test func was run, and the test func couldn't find the post in the database.<br><br>**Solution:**I wrote the program on line 232, 237-238 in views.py to go around the issue, and now the access control is functioning.
+That resulted in an error, since the post was deleted before the test func was run, and the test func couldn't find the post in the database.<br><br>**Solution:** I wrote the program on line 221, 226-227 in views.py to bypass the issue, and now the access control is functioning.

 ## Aspects to be improved in the future:
-- Remember me function on “Log in” page also needs to be fixed.
+- Remember me function on “Log in” page needs to be fixed.
 - Currently on "Search Stories" page, after users run a 'Search,' they will have to scroll down to see the results.
-I need to design the page so they will find the resultsmore easily.
+I need to design the page so they will find the results more easily.
 - I will make Contact page where users can write and submit messages to admin.
-- I also want to simplify the process to update comments.
-Instead of displaying a whole new page of 'Update Comments,' I want to display a small input box for updating comments on "Detail Page" where the original comment is displayed.
+- I also want to simplify the process of updating comments.
+Instead of displaying a whole new page of 'Update Comments,' I want to display a small input box on "Detail Page" where the original comment is displayed.

 ## Validating python, CSS, Html code with Tools.

 - I checked the code in all python modules at CI Python Linter and came out with no errors.
 - I validated style.css at jigsaw (https://jigsaw.w3.org/)<br>
 I got one error saying ‘Property rotate doesn’t exist.’
 But clearly property ‘rotate’ is a widely used property of CSS, and so I left the rule as it is.
+- I validated html at https://validator.w3.org
+Errors corrected:

-Error: Stray start tag footer.
+- Error: Stray start tag footer.
-- I was putting footer tags outside body tags.
+I was putting footer tags outside body tags on base.html.
 I corrected it by inserting the footer inside the body tags.

+- Other errors:
+'width="100%"' in some img tags span tags in ul tag in more_stories.html ln 45-55 --> I used div instead of ul

+After correction the html validation shows no errors.

 ## Checking Performance and Accessibility using Google Chrome Developers' Tools

 I checked the performance and accessibility of all pages using Lighthouse.
 All aspects turned out to be above 90%, except 82% mark for accessibility of "Detail Page."
-The report stated that the causes of the lower accessibility are that buttons don't have accessible names and that the textarea for the comment section doesn't have a label.
+The report said that the causes of the lower accessibility are that the buttons don't have accessible names and that the textarea for the comment section doesn't have a label.
 I provided proper names for all button tags, but the result didn't improve afterwards.
 As for the label, I intentionally didn't provide any label, since I thought it'd be redundant to insert a label under the heading "Leave Comments."

 Screenshots of the reports are available at following links.
 [Home](media/lighthouse-home.png)